 Classes are offered once a week: during the day and evenings Tuesdays through Thursdays, and during the morning and afternoon on Saturdays.

-Registration is now open!
-Early Registration (with discounted tuition) ends February 11th and the first classes will begin February 18th.
+The Summer term is almost upon us!
+Registration for Summer 2014 classes opens April 22nd.
+Early Registration (with discounted tuition) ends June 3rd and the first classes will begin June 10th.

 See Seminars by Subject to find a seminar that interests you.